 The Japanese Working Holiday visa is for individuals seeking to work, travel and holiday in Japan for up to one year.

-Japanese culture is incredible and the country is amazing to see, the working holiday visa allows you to experience life as a resident does, immersing yourself in the rich culture.
+Japan is an extraordinary country and their culture is astonishing; the working holiday visa allows you to experience life as a resident does, immersing yourself in their rich culture.

 Under the Japanese working holiday scheme, each year a small number of applicants may travel to Japan with the intention of a holiday which could be funded by working in Japan.

-- Be a national of one of the countries below-
+- In order to obtain the Japanese Working Holiday Visa you need to be a national of one of the countries below-

 Australia, New Zealand, Canada, the Republic of Korea, France, Germany, United Kingdom, Ireland and Denmark, Taiwan and Hong Kong